TIPS FROM THE PROS: HOW TO PURCHASE YOUR FIRST HOME

 They say no credit is as bad as bad credit.
 There are great online sources for checking your credit score and should be done frequently.
 Gas and store credit cards are an excellent way to start a credit history and making on-time payments will build credit quickly.
 Length of credit history is equally important so make sure your college age kiddos are building their credit now.
 Pay those student loans!

-Depending on the type of loan you qualify for, a down payment may not be required but don’t count on it.
-Earnest money and a down payment of up to 20% are a possibility when purchasing a home.
+Depending on the type of loan you qualify for, a down payment may not be required.
+Earnest money and a down payment of up to 20% are a possibility when purchasing a home though.
 You may even need to change the carpet before you move in.

 4. WORK WITH YOUR LENDER TO GET PREAPPROVED FOR YOUR HOME LOAN